EXPERT ADVICE

 How to improve your EPC rating

-We asked Chris from EPC Choice Ltd to give us some common measures that often crop up on EPCs alongside their typical costs and potential savings.
+Chris from EPC Choice Ltd explains the most common improvements listed on an EPC, alongside their typical costs and potential savings:

 1. Upgrade to LED bulbs